Categories of graphs for operadic structures: Hypermoment categories, algebraic patterns, Segal presheaves

 \begin{remark}[Factorization system on pointed finite sets] Recall that the category of finite pointed sets, $\finset_*$, has an inert-active factorization system (see Remark 2.1.2.2 of \cite{Lurie:HA}).
 A basepoint-preserving function $f \colon X \to Y$ is \mydef{inert} if $f^{-1}(y)$ has cardinality $1$ whenever $y$ is not the basepoint, and is \mydef{active} if the preimage of the basepoint of $Y$ is just the basepoint of $X$.

 If $A$ is a finite set and $A_+$ is $A$ together with an added basepoint, then maps $A_+ \to B_+$ correspond to partial functions $A \rightsquigarrow B$.
 Under this interpretation, active maps correspond to total functions $A\to B$.
 Inert maps are those which give a bijection when restricted to their domain of definition.
-(In this interpretation, a map $A \rightsquigarrow B$ factors as $A \rightsquigarrow W \to B$, where $W\subseteq A$ is the domain of definition for the original map.)
+(In this interpretation, a partial map $A \rightsquigarrow B$ factors as $A \rightsquigarrow W \to B$, where $W\subseteq A$ is the domain of definition.)

 It follows that $\finsetstarop$ has an active-inert factorization system; we also utilize a skeleton $\fstarop \subseteq \finsetstarop$ with objects $\lr{n} = \{1, \dots, n\}\amalg \{ \ast \}$ for $n\geq 0$.
 The category $\fstarop$ is isomorphic to Segal's category $\Gamma$ \cite{Segal:CCT}.
 Inert maps $\lr{1} \rat X$ in $\finsetstarop$ classify non-basepoint elements of $X$. \end{remark}